 In June 2014, we entered into a collaboration agreement with Merck KGaA for the development and commercialization of ADC product candidates utilizing Fleximer for up to six target antigens.
 We formed a strategic partnership with Merck KGaA because of their expertise in oncology drug development.
 Under this agreement, we are responsible for generating ADC product candidates against Merck KGaA-selected target antigens.
 Merck KGaA received rights to select up to six target antigens, of which it has selected all six.
 Merck KGaA is responsible for generating antibodies against the target antigens, and we are responsible for generating Fleximer and our proprietary payloads and conjugating this to such antibodies to create the ADC product candidates.
-With respect to each target antigen selected by Merck KGaA, we granted Merck KGaA an exclusive, worldwide license under certain of our Fleximer ADC-related patents and know-how to develop, manufacture and commercialize ADC product candidates.
-In addition, if Merck KGaA advances candidates, we are responsible for manufacturing these ADC product candidates for GLP toxicology studies and Phase 1 clinical studies at Merck KGaA's expense and Merck KGaA is responsible for all further manufacture of these ADC product candidates.
+With respect to each target antigen selected by Merck KGaA, we granted Merck KGaA an exclusive, worldwide license under certain of our Fleximer ADC-related patents and know-how to develop, manufacture and commercialize ADC product candidates directed to such target antigen.
+Merck KGaA is then responsible for the further development and commercialization of these ADC product candidates.
+In addition, if Merck KGaA advances candidates, we are responsible for manufacturing these ADC product candidates and Phase 1 clinical studies at Merck KGaA's expense and Merck KGaA is responsible for all further manufacture of these ADC product candidates.
 Merck KGaA is required to pay its own costs in the development, commercialization and manufacture of these ADC product candidates and reimburses us for our costs incurred in performing our research activities under this agreement.
 The most advanced product candidates in this partnership are in the lead optimization stage.